My one word theme for 2018. Why you should have a one word theme and how to get one all of your own.

 What I did realise is that while a lot of great stuff was happening, I wasn’t sharing all the amazing stuff that I get to play around in.
 So, this year is about spreading the good stuff like glitter – spread that shit everywhere.
 It is also about adding that extra touch, that extra bit of flourish to already existing side hustles, so they shine bright like.. well.. glitter.

 If you are ready to start or scale a side hustle and want some guidance, even if it’s on your contextual theme for 2018, hit me up for a free 15 min convo, by emailing me on Christina@incahoots.com.au.

 Christina Morgan-Meldrum (CMM) is an author, speaker, curator, podcaster and helps people start and grow side hustles, especially creatives and musicians, by unearthing what’s possible and working with you to make it happen.

 She has cultivated the ability to walk into any industry, see what is not seen, distil what is complicated, and simplify the chaos.
 This skill has been forged in a deliberate and concentrated way for over 20 years, through Personal Coaching and working in Organisational Change Management (before it was even a discipline).
 She is currently working at TAFE on the SMS program as well as exploring many, many side hustles of her own.

 Christina fills her time, coaching people on their side hustles, blogging, podcasting – Quirky & Chenille (Christina is Quirky), learning the piano, while working on Change Management gigs.
-If you are looking for her, she is likely at her spiritual home JB Hi-Fi or exploring stationary stores or artisan markets.
+If you are looking for her, she is likely at her spiritual home JB Hi-Fi or exploring stationery stores or artisan markets.